 - Utility bill showing your Georgia address.

-- Proof of vehicle ownership (refer back to Step 2).
+- Proof of vehicle ownership

-- Proof of vehicle inspection (refer back to Step 1).
+- Proof of vehicle inspection

 If you have questions, contact your local Tax Commissioner’s Office or call the Georgia Motor Vehicle Division call center at 855-406-5221.

-Note: Remember that you cannot register your vehicle at the GA MVD office.
-It must be completed at your county’s Tax Commissioner’s office.
+This process must be completed at your county’s Tax Commissioner’s office.